mreg-archive/fpdi/README.md

 ```php
 $fpdi = new \fpdi\FPDI();
 ```

-> NOTE that since version 1.5.3 FPDI is officially available via composer and
+> *NOTE!* Since version 1.5.3 FPDI is officially available via composer and
 > [github](https://github.com/Setasign/FPDI).
-However this requires some
-> additional setup and is not psr-4 compliant.
->
-> Since this fork is namespaced it is possible to install both the official and
+Since this fork is namespaced it
+> is possible to install both the official and the namespaced versions in the
-> the namespaced versions in the same project, if needed.
+> same project, if needed.

 Installing
 -----------